 - Increase fluid intake, especially cold milk products.
 Gargle with cool water or try eating popsicles.
 Avoid hot beverages and citrus fruits.

 - Eat a non-irritating diet.
 (Cold milk products, including ice cream, are often the best choices during herpangina infection.
 Fruit juices are too acidic and tend to irritate the mouth sores.)
 Avoid spicy, fried, or hot foods.

 - Use topical anesthetics for the mouth (these may contain benzocaine or xylocaine and are usually not required).

 The illness normally clears up within a week.

-Call your health care provider if:
+Call your provider if:

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.